Lesbian authors are paving the way when it comes to genre and boundary pushing, writing dark and toxic love stories and unlikeable women protagonists.

-This is How You Lose the Time War highly poetic and may not be for you if you prefer a structured plot and world-building, but this unstructured approach lends itself well to emphasizing the fractured yearning and tenderness between these two agents.
+This is How You Lose the Time War is highly poetic and may not be for you if you prefer a structured plot and world-building, but this unstructured approach lends itself well to emphasising the fractured yearning and tenderness between these two agents.

 The co-writing of This is How You Lose the Time War also means that the two agents have very distinct voices and personalities which makes their love all the more endearing.

 The Last Night at the Telegraph Club by Malinda Lo

 Winner of numerous awards, this beloved poignant lesbian novel is set in San Francisco’s Chinatown in 1954, during the Red Scare, when openly exploring queerness isn’t an option.

 Protagonist Lily secretly gathers photos of women with masculine qualities, is drawn toward ‘unfeminine; clothing and interests, and slowly recognises her lesbianism with her budding connection to Kathleen Miller, a white classmate.

 Last Night at the Telegraph Club seamlessly incorporates cultural touchstones and places with historic Chinese American significance alongside a beautiful and touching sapphic love story.

 The inclusion of Mandarin and Cantonese language in the text with footnote translations was also a nice touch.

 The Adventures of China Iron by Gabriela Cabezón Cámara